subodhchhabra/mac-dev-setup/README.md

 ### Install

-To install Redis, use Homebrew:
+To install PostgreSQL, use Homebrew:

 ```bash
 $ brew update